A Tea Lover’s Guide to the Best Japanese Restaurant Singapore Dining Experiences

 The warm, lit storefront of Tomi Sushi features traditional Japanese design elements, including a light wood exterior, calligraphic signage, and a linen noren curtain at the entrance.
 A promotional stand and display case showcase various menu items and sake bottles, inviting guests into the clean, modern dining space.

-Originally from Niigata in Japan, Tomi Sushi has become a reliable favourite among those searching for authentic Japanese food in Singapore.
+Originally from Niigata in Japan, Tomi Sushi has become a beloved spot for anyone craving authentic Japanese food right here in Singapore.

-With multiple locations, including an outlet at Ngee Ann City, the restaurant offers a wide range of traditional dishes that appeal to both casual diners and regular patrons.
+With multiple locations, including a popular outlet at Ngee Ann City, Tomi Sushi offers a wide variety of traditional dishes that appeal to both casual diners and loyal regulars alike.

 Opening hours: Lunch and dinner